 - 1. Azure Command Line Interface (Azure CLI) for interacting with the different parts of AKS.
-You can install it following the official installation instructions for your system. - 2. kubecti to manage and deploy applications on Kubernetes.
-Install it following the official installation instructions.
+You can install it following the official installation instructions for your system . - 2. kubectl to manage and deploy applications on Kubernetes.
+Install it following the official installation instructions [4].

-Also, you need to sign in with Azure CLI using your credentials according to the official guide.
+Also, you need to sign in with Azure CLI using your credentials according to the official guide ...

-12.4.2 Create and configure the AKS cluster
+4.6.2 Create and configure the AKS cluster